sayzlim/sayzlim.github.io/source/_posts/2014-01-05-sync-writer-pro-icloud-dropbox.md

 date: 2014-01-05  16:00
 description: Writer Pro hasn’t build Dropbox sync yet, but you still can sync your documents by using symbolic links.
 tags:
-- dropbox
+- "Dropbox"
-- writer pro
+- "Writer Pro"
-- review
+- "Review"
 ---

 [Information Architects][2210-001], the developer of my favorite writing app [iA Writer][2210-002],  released [Writer Pro][2210-003], an advanced writing tool tailored for professional writers few weeks ago.
 They believe [Writer Pro’s workflow][2210-004] — by dividing the writing process into four stages: Note, Writer, Edit, and Read — can help writers to focus on their writing instead of tinkering with all the unnecessary preferences.